-Anesthetic and Perioperative Considerations for Microsurgical Resection for AVM resection follows the same recommendations for neuroanesthetic management for any intracranial lesion55 regarding choice of monitoring, vascular access, anesthetic agents, vasoactive drugs, and muscle relaxants.
+Anesthetic and Perioperative Considerations for Microsurgical Resection

+Recommendations for anesthetic management are based primarily on level V evidence.
+In general, conduct of anesthesia for AVM resection follows the same recommendations for neuroanesthetic management for any intracranial lesion regarding choice of monitoring, vascular access, anesthetic agents, vasoactive drugs, and muscle relaxants.